Sleep is essential for almost every aspect of your health.

 10. Sleep Loss Makes it Easier to Get Sick

-When you’re sick, sleep helps to increase the strength and activity of that same disease-fighting cells so you can get rid of infections faster.
+When you’re sick, sleep also helps to increase the strength and activity of that same disease-fighting cells so you can get rid of infections faster.

 Sleep loss not only makes your immune system weaker but it also makes your ability to fight off illness less efficient.
-This means you’re more likely to get sick and feel ill for longer.
+This means you’re more likely to get sick and stay ill for longer.

 11. Sleep Loss Makes Your Brain Accumulate Waste